-Brookhaven proceeds with park updates, including lake house, lazy river - Reporter Newspapers
+Brookhaven proceeds with park updates, including lake house - Reporter Newspapers

-A community lake house, a lazy river, and more walking trails are some of the updates Brookhaven residents can expect to soon see in their parks.
+A community lake house and more walking trails are some of the updates Brookhaven residents can expect to soon see in their parks.

 During a June 23 meeting, Brookhaven’s Park Bond Oversight Committee provided an update on the state of improvements to the city’s parks.

-Note: Correction: a previous version of this article said a lazy river would be built at Lynwood Park.
-That project is no longer happening.
-The article has been updated to reflect that.